SEIR models with host heterogeneity: theoretical aspects and applications to seasonal influenza dynamics: Introduction

 \tcite{DiekmannInaba2023} developed the theory for a general type of epidemic in which infectiousness depends, in an arbitrary way, on the time since infection, and the model is set as a renewal equation; later, they specialise the resulting equation for the case in which the model can be described by a system of ODEs.
 Here, we consider only the case of SEIR models, which are widely used to describe the dynamics of influenza epidemics, as well as several other infectious diseases.

-We begin by deriving the equations for this special case, following \tcite{DiekmannInaba2023}, under two alternative assumptions on the relationship between susceptibility and infectiousness.
+The paper is organised as follows.
+In Section \ref{sec:model}, we derive the equations for this special case, following \tcite{DiekmannInaba2023}, under two alternative assumptions on the relationship between susceptibility and infectiousness.
 By concentrating on this specific setting, the derivation becomes more transparent, even though the resulting systems have already been presented in \pcite{DiekmannInaba2023}.
-We then study the epidemic final size for the resulting models; we first show, similarly to \tcite{Novozhilov2008}, that the presence of heterogeneity always decreases the epidemic final size relative to a homogeneous model with the same value of $\Ro$.
-We then consider the case in \pcite{DiekmannInaba2023} where susceptibility heterogeneity follows a gamma distribution and show that greater variance in susceptibility lowers the attack ratio.
-Lastly, we compare models with and without susceptibility heterogeneity by fitting them to Italian seasonal influenza data from 2014-15 to 2023-24
+In Section \ref{sec:properties} we study the epidemic final size for the resulting models; there we show, similarly to \tcite{Novozhilov2008}, that the presence of heterogeneity always decreases the epidemic final size relative to a homogeneous model with the same value of $\Ro$, under either assumption on the relation between susceptibility and infectiousness.
+In Section \ref{sec:distributions}, we specialise the equations to the case where susceptibility heterogeneity follows either a gamma~\pcite{DiekmannInaba2023} or an extended beta distribution.
+In Section \ref{Sec:finalsize}, we prove that, in the case of gamma distributions, a greater variance in susceptibility lowers the attack ratio, and that, for the same value of $\Ro$, the attack ratio is lower when infectiousness is proportional to susceptibility than when it is independent; we also compare numerically the final size obtained with the gamma distribution with that resulting from beta distributions with the same variance.
+Finally, in Section~\ref{sec:datainfluenza}, we compare models with and without susceptibility heterogeneity by fitting them to Italian seasonal influenza data from 2014-15 to 2023-24.